Blueforcer/awtrix3/README.md

 For any commercial usage, contact me at awtrix@blueforcer.de

 # Disclaimer
 This open-source software is not affiliated with or endorsed by the company Ulanzi in any way.
-Use of the software is at your own risk and discretion, and i assume no liability for any potential damages or issues that may arise from using the software.
+Use of the software is at your own risk and discretion, and I assume no liability for any potential damages or issues that may arise from using the software.
 It is important to be aware that using this open-source software comes without direct support or guarantees from the company Ulanzi.